SashaCollins/WiseHub-Connect/README.md

 # WiseHub-Connect
-Bachelorarbeit: Konzeption und Umsetzung eines Dashboards mit Plugin-Architaktur / Conception and implementation of a dashboard with plugin-architecture
+Bachelorarbeit: Konzeption und Umsetzung eines Dashboards mit Plugin-Architektur / Conception and implementation of a dashboard with plugin-architecture